pilaf/webliero-faq/README.md

 #### Team Deathmatch

 Players pick one of two teams.
 Every death counts as a point for the other team, even if it's a suicide or a self-team-kill.
 The first team to reach the score limit, or the team with the highest score when the clock reaches 0:00 wins the match.

+### Can I implement my own game modes?

+The short answer is no.

+That said, if you host your own dedicated server you can script your room to certain degree.
+While this doesn't allow you to significantly alter game state, it does provide you with some tricks that could be used to implement some types of game modes.
+For example, a tournament mode could be implemented this way (with 1v1 matches, or in teams using Team Deathmatch).

+In addition, some room settings, maps and/or mods can significantly alter gameplay as to be considered distinct game modes.
+For instance, a racetrack-shaped map combined with only allowing missiles can become a racing game (although a very basic one).

 ## Room List